 - Check for the liquid consistency: Add a few more tablespoons of water for a more liquidy consistency if you prefer.
 There is no need to strain the sauce as the pulp adds a wonderful texture to this recipe.

-The brownish color (instead of red like the bottled stuff), comes from using dark prunes and not using any artificial food coloring.
+The brownish color (instead of red like the store-bought bottled stuff), comes from using dark prunes and not using any artificial food coloring.

 Fridge: Once the the sauce is done and cooled off, you can transfer it into a lidded jar and store it in the fridge for up to 6 to 8 weeks.